For Morgan Stanley [MS], Analyst sees a rise to $86. What next?

 Sponsored

-Conditional Tender Offer.
-The Board has authorized a conditional cash tender offer for up to 25% of the Fund’s outstanding common shares at a price per share equal to 99% of the Fund’s net asset value per share as of the close of regular trading on the New York Stock Exchange on the date the tender offer expires.
-The tender offer is conditioned on shareholder approval of a new investment advisory agreement with Eaton Vance Management (“EVM”), the Fund’s investment adviser, at the upcoming special meeting of shareholders discussed below.
+Beginning on the redemption date, the Series J Depositary Shares will no longer be deemed outstanding and dividends shall cease to accrue on the Series J Depositary Shares.

-The results of the trading session contributed to over 11288312 shares changing hands.
-Over the past one week, the price volatility of Morgan Stanley stands at 3.69% while the volatility over the past one month is 2.57%.
+Over the last 12 months, MS stock rose by 160.79%.
+The one-year Morgan Stanley stock forecast points to a potential upside of 3.24.
+The average equity rating for MS stock is currently 2.10, trading closer to a bullish pattern in the stock market.

-The market cap for MS stock reached $152.48 billion, with 1.77 billion shares outstanding and 1.43 billion shares in the current float.
-Compared to the average trading volume of 11.27M shares, MS reached a trading volume of 11288312 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $153.20 billion, with 1.77 billion shares outstanding and 1.43 billion shares in the current float.
+Compared to the average trading volume of 11.29M shares, MS stock reached a trading volume of 9449695 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Daiwa Securities have made an estimate for Morgan Stanley shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on March 02, 2021.
 While these analysts kept the previous recommendation, Daiwa Securities raised their target price to Neutral.
 The new note on the price target was released on January 06, 2021, representing the official price target for Morgan Stanley stock.
 Previously, the target price had yet another raise to $88, while Barclays analysts kept a Overweight rating on MS stock.